 Imagine if Google could identify similar snippets of text when it comes across them in its index and recognize that they might be related in a meaningful way.
-For example, the search engine might see a headline on a news article that says, “Soviet troops pulled out of Afghanistan,” and another one noting that, “Soviet troops withdrew from Afghanistan.”
+For example, the search engine might see a headline on a news article that says, “Soviet troops pulled out of Afghanistan,” and another noted that “Soviet troops withdrew from Afghanistan.”
 Is Google capable of understanding paraphrases like that?

 Is paraphrase-based indexing influencing the search results below?

-A couple of patents originally filed in 2005, and granted to Google this week provide some details on how it might recognize paraphrases, index them, and use them.
+A couple of patents originally filed in 2005 and granted to Google this week provide details on how it might recognize paraphrases, index them, and use them.
 There are also some white papers from Google that explore the topic in more detail.
-I’m going to write about the first of the patents and one of the papers in this first post on paraphrase identification to introduce the topic.
+I will write about the first of the patents and one of the papers in this first post on paraphrase identification to introduce the topic.

-In a search for the two headlines I listed above, ideally Google would return the same or a very similar set of search results in response to both.
-Instead of just matching keywords to return documents, the search engine would have to be able to recognize that “Soviet troops pulled out of Afghanistan,” an “Soviet troops withdrew from Afghanistan” are somewhat equivalent to each other.
-While a search engine could rely upon people compiling potential paraphrases and mining text from documents to identify when those are actual paraphrases, that would be very time consuming, and require a lot of effort by a lot of people to work well.
+In a search for the two headlines, I listed above, ideally, Google would return the same or a very similar set of search results in response to both.
+However, instead of just matching keywords to return documents, the search engine would have to recognize that “Soviet troops pulled out of Afghanistan” and “Soviet troops withdrew from Afghanistan” are somewhat equivalent to each other.
+While a search engine could rely upon people compiling potential paraphrases and mining text from documents to identify when those are actual paraphrases, that would be very time-consuming and require a lot of effort by many people to work well.

 A better approach would be an automated one that does a reasonable job of identifying paraphrases.
-A Google Whitepaper, written by the inventors listed on the two granted patents that I referred to above describes how this might work, and a number of reasons why identifying paraphrases may be helpful.
+A Google Whitepaper, written by the inventors listed on the two granted patents that I referred to above, describes how this might work and many reasons why identifying paraphrases may be helpful.
 The paper is Aligning Needles in a Haystack: Paraphrase Acquisition Across the Web (pdf).

-In the paper, by Marius Pasca and Peter Dienes, we are told that the method they have come up with for using an automated approach to identifying paraphrases is unique because it can use just about any document that it find on the web regardless of the quality of that document, and it doesn’t need some kind of preprocessing that identified which documents are likely to contain paraphrases:
+In the paper by Marius Pasca and Peter Dienes, we are told that the method they have come up with for using an automated approach to identifying paraphrases is unique because it can use just about any document that it finds on the web regardless of the quality of that document.
+It doesn’t need some preprocessing that identified which documents are likely to contain paraphrases:

 The method differs from previous approaches to paraphrase acquisition in that